garywei944/KPConv-PyTorch-ShapeNet-Part/README.md

 ### Genglin Liu
 I wrote network modification that includes

-1. An attempt to replace the cross-entropy network loss with multiclass soft margin loss and KL divergence ([`src/models/architecture_alternative_losses.py`](src/models/architecture_alternative_losses.py#L298) line 298-384)
+1. An attempt to replace the cross-entropy network loss with multiclass soft margin loss and KL divergence ([`src/models/architectures_alternative_losses.py`](src/models/architectures_alternative_losses.py#L298) line 298-384)
 2. An attempt to add dropout layer with probablity 0.1 and 0.2 inside each unary block in the encoder part of the network. ([`src/models/blocks_with_dropout.py`](src/models/blocks_with_dropout.py#L469) line 469-500)
 3. I was responsible for writing up the written report in LaTeX and compile all the experiments we conducted into a manuscript).
 I also wrote the body of the slideshow presentation in the video demo

-4. I also wrote miscellaneous scripts to train models on remote GPUs.
+We also wrote miscellaneous scripts to train models on remote GPUs.

 ## Installation
 Please refer to [INSTALL.md](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/master/INSTALL.md) and [setup_env.sh](setup_env.sh) to install all dependencies.